ChadsArcade/VMMenu/README.md

 %1 represents the game name as passed from the menu to VMM.BAT.
 We test if this matches "barrier", "sundance" or "tacscan" and jump to the flipxy section if necessary, else mame is run with standard or default settings, as specified in the mame.ini file.

+## Utilities

+In the Utils folder you can find some utilities:

+ - **Makeini** can be used to generate a template ini file for VMMenu.
+It will query your version of Mame and generate an entry for each vector game it finds.
+ - **BiosKey** can be used to display the keycode of a pressed key under DOS.
+Use this if you are customising the keyboard inputs and need the keycodes.